As a Chaplain of the New Zealand Army, you are appointed to provide ministry to Army personnel (both military and civilian) and their families.

 Both the Church and NZDF needs to understand this partnership and the possible areas of tension.
 It is also important that you to understand this unique relationship and to appreciate that you will have two distinct but complementary lines of accountability.

 You will be required to pass an Officer's Selection Board before undertaking the NZ Army Specialist Officer Induction Course.
 Defence Force Chaplains are commissioned on successful completion as a Chaplain Class 4 (Captain).
 Your progress through the Chaplaincy Classes, with each Chaplaincy Class corresponding to an Officer rank level, is based on demonstrated job performance and ongoing professional development, although time in rank does not guarantee progression to the next class.

 Upon successful enlistment into the NZ Army you will be posted to Waiouru Army Camp.
 Here you will do a seven week specialist officer military training course teaching you the fundamentals of service in the NZ Army.
 The course is designed to assist you with your integration into the Army and although it is challenging, it’s specifically catered for specialist officers.
 You will be taught the basics including:

 - Army Ethos and Values

-Armed Forces Chaplains are required to be qualified in theological, military and chaplain specialist matters.
+NZDF Chaplains are required to be qualified in theological, military and chaplain specialist matters.
 To ensure you are qualified to appropriate levels, military and some chaplaincy training will be given in initial, continuation and advanced stages of your career with the NZ Army.